mikesitch/Daley-Thompson-2020/README.md

 To play the game load daley2020.tzx into your favourite emulator.

-If your on Windows 10 I can recommend a good one [here](https://www.microsoft.com/store/apps/9NBLGGH2NZXB) :smirk:
+For Windows 10 I can recommend a good one [here](https://www.microsoft.com/store/apps/9NBLGGH2NZXB) :smirk: